Abir0630/Analyzing-wildfire-activities-in-Australia/README.md

 ## Project Overview

-In this project, I analyzed fire area data to uncover trends and patterns in fire occurrences between 2010 and 2013.
+In this project, I analyzed fire area data to uncover trends and patterns in fire occurrences.
 The analysis was conducted using Python, and various data visualization techniques were employed to present the findings.

 ## Technologies Used